 Why NCache for Distributed Lucene?

-Using NCache for distributed Lucene provides you with the following benefits:
+Using NCache for Distributed Lucene provides you with the following benefits:

 - Extremely Fast and Linearly Scalable: NCache is an in-memory distributed data store, so building distributed Lucene on top of it provides the same optimum performance for your full-text searches.
 Moreover, because of NCache’s distributed architecture, the Lucene index is partitioned across all the servers of the cluster.
 This makes it scalable as you can add more servers on the go as your data load increases, and Lucene indexes are automatically redistributed without any client intervention.